AtMostafa/good-coding-practices/workshop/pep8.org.md

 --------------

 Block comments generally apply to some (or all) code that follows them, and are indented to the same level as that code.
 Each line of a block comment starts with a `#` and a single space (unless it is indented text inside the comment).

-Paragraphs inside a block comment are separated by a line containing a single `#`.

 Inline Comments
 ---------------